 The Bill, once passed, is likely to have a significant impact on various matters and contains proposals to ensure improved connectivity across the UK as well as, more controversially, a proposal to enable the Government to share information on members of the public with private companies, such as energy companies.

-If you have any queries on your responsibility as a director which you would like to discuss with us, please contact email@example.com.
-Alternatively, more information on this subject can be found in our guide.
+If you have any queries on your responsibility as a director which you would like to discuss with us, please call 01603 598000 or email firstname.lastname@example.org and a member of the team will be happy to contact you directly.

 This article is for general guidance only.
 It is not to be relied upon and professional advice should always be taken on specific circumstances.